verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ a public, normally decentralized, ledger-based network, which provides: ecosystem features, that can be used by all its [[ref: participants]]: create ecosystems, for each ecosystem, define its credential schemas, who can issue, verify credential of a specific credential schema,... and a tokenized business model for charging/rewarding [[ref: participants]].

 [[def: verifiable service, verifiable services, VS, VSs]]:
-~ A service, identified by a resolvable [[ref: DID]] that can be deployed anywhere by its owner, and that is conforming to this spec and has a resolvable Proof-of-Trust.
+~ A service, identified by a resolvable [[ref: VID]] that can be deployed anywhere by its owner, and that is conforming to this spec and has a resolvable Proof-of-Trust.
 See [[ref: VT Spec]].

 [[def: verifiable user agent, verifiable user agents, VUA, VUAs]]:
 ~ A user agent for accessing and using [[ref: VSs]].
 To be considered a [[ref: VUA]], a user agent must conform and enforce this spec, such as presenting a proof of trust to end user before accepting connecting to [[ref: VS]] compliant services, and refuse connecting to not compliant services.
 See [[ref: VT Spec]].